ahmedssabir/GenderScore/README.md

 output
 ```
-a man sitting on a blue motorcycle in a parking lot, gender_score: 0.3145708898422527
+a man sitting on a blue motorcycle in a parking lot, object-gender_score: 0.3145708898422527
 ```
 <!--
  ```